home-assistant/alerts.home-assistant.io/alerts/senseme.markdown

 ## Summary

 The latest firmware for Haiku devices no longer speaks the SenseMe protocol and will not work with this integration.
+For version v3 firmware and later, use the [Big Ass Fans](https://www.home-assistant.io/integrations/baf/) integration instead.